 He represented a publicly traded international satellite carrier from its inception to merger with one of the nation's five largest interexchange carriers, handled the initial licensing for the nation's public television satellite distribution system, has represented major universities for broadcast, satellite, ITFS/EBS and telephone matters, and helped establish a local telephone service competitor a Bell Operation Company.
 He represents state and municipal governments in wireless and cable television franchising matters, and served as counsel to the Community Broadcasters Association, the trade association of Class A and Low Power television stations, until its recent dissolution.

-He is currently active in ensuring compatibility of wireless handsets with hearing aids and implementing a new technology that can combine television broadcasting and broadband services at the same time in the same spectrum.
+He is currently active in implementing a new technology that can combine television broadcasting and broadband services at the same time in the same spectrum.
 A graduate of Brown University and Harvard Law School, Mr. Tannenwald has served as an elected officer of the Federal Communications Bar Association and the Harvard Law School Association.
 He also serves on the Community Council of Washington’s leading NPR affiliate and the Board of Directors of a student-managed radio station at an Ivy League university.